Attitude (heraldry): Salient

 A beast salient (Latin: saliēns, "leaping") (also springing) is leaping, with both hind legs together on the ground and both forelegs together in the air.
 This is a very rare position for a lion, but is also used of other heraldic beasts.
-The stag and other docile animals in this position are often termed springing.
+The stag and other herbivorous animals in this position are often termed springing.
 Certain smaller animals are sometimes blazoned as saltant rather than salient.
-Goats are said to be clymant in the rampant position.